 - Wingshooting in South Africa: An Unexposed Jewel.
-Part 1: Pigeon and Dove Shooting

-- Wingshooting in South Africa: An Unexposed Jewel.
 Part 4: Waterfowl Hunting

-Let us hear Tim van Heerden from Karoo Wingshooting has to say on guineafowl hunting.
+Let’s get Tim van Heerden from Karoo Wingshooting have a say on waterfowl hunting.

 GUNS AND AMMO

-- No.5 size shot will be supplied to visiting sportsmen.
-This combination has found to be ideal for driven hunts in our areas.
+- Shot in size No.3 with a minimum of 34 grams will be supplied to visiting sportsmen.
+This combination has found to be ideal for duck and geese shooting in our areas.